rmello4d/TheSustainableDeveloper/README.md

 Is it possible to establish a sustainable coding practice ?

-Is it possible to be engaged in 6hs coding sessions and leave them with more energy than at the beginning ?
+Is it possible to engage 6hs coding sessions and leave them with more energy than you had at the beginning ?

 Absolutely.

-This book tackles a neglected reality in the developer's community: self-sustainability.
+This book tackles self-sustainability.

-Probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.
+Probably no other culture has dedicated more time to understand the body and mind as have the Yogis.

-As we will discover, there is an untapped value in the crossings of these two worlds: developers and yogis.
+As you will discover, there is an untapped value in the crossings of these two worlds: developers and yogis.
 They have lots in common.

 Is this book about Yoga poses ?
 No.